OSIsoft Enterprise UI Framework

 Solving interaction challenges

-To improve consistency across products, I found opportunities to harmonize disparate user interactions throughout the product suite.
-In many cases this required inventing novel interactions that didn't exist in off-the-shelf user interface controls.
+To improve product consistency, we found opportunities to harmonize disparate user interactions throughout the product suite.
+In many cases, this required inventing novel interactions that didn't exist in commercial off-the-shelf user interface controls.
 These custom interactions drove many of the UI framework's technical requirements, especially around the UI extensibility model.

 bespoke interactions